bnchrch/writing/content/Feminist-Work-Culture/index.md

 [Metalab's "Don't hire assholes" comes to mind.](https://hazelhq.com/blog/metalab-founder-no-asshole-policy/)

 Last night I was gifted a word for all of it.
-Feminist Culture.
+Feminist Work Culture.
 A set of systems in online work that aim to promote your best work by starting with the person and not the output.
 Feminist Culture embraces the multitude of ways people live and the environments they produce their best work in.

 This is a work in progress but I've been able to identify 5 principles that I want to share.
 5 principles that I've cultivated over my last 4 positions who in part or whole embodied these aspects.